 She's often described in these tales as a breathtakingly beautiful young woman, her skin a kayumangging kaligatan (clear pure brown) with twinkling big black eyes and long hair that almost touches the ground.

 Unlike the mischievous fairies of the Western culture, she remained humble, pure, and simple, who's always being described wearing a long white gown and a calm but serious expression on her never-aging face.

-This, however, is probably not the original image of the enchantress but a result of the idealized femininity imposed during the conservative Spanish occupation when women were always covered up and expected to display graceful elegance and submission at all times.
+This description, however, is probably not the original image of the enchantress, but a result of the idealized femininity imposed during the conservative Spanish occupation when women were always covered up and expected to display graceful elegance and submission at all times.